weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 In this example you will use Weave for service discovery and load balancing between [containers that have been deployed to Amazon Elastic Cloud (EC2) instances using Amazon Container Service or ECS](http://aws.amazon.com/ecs/).

-This example, also introduces [`Weave Scope`](http://weave.works/scope/index.html), a cloud service that enables you to visualize a Weave container network and to monitor its traffic.
+This example also introduces [`Weave Scope`](http://weave.works/scope/index.html), which enables you to visualize and understand your container-based applications.

 Two types of containerized microservices are demonstrated in this guide: HTTP Servers and Data Producers.